yoshoku/numo-optimize/README.md

 [mopti](https://github.com/yoshoku/mopti) by the same author.
 As for optimization algorithms, only L-BFGS-B is currently supported.

+Please note that numo-optimize depends on [numo-narray-alt](https://github.com/yoshoku/numo-narray-alt), not Numo::NArray.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: